-Thoth is credited as being the true author of every work in all branches of knowledge-human and divine.
+He appears above (with the head of an ibis) and holds the Was Sceptre.
+Thoth is credited as being the author of every work in all branches of knowledge-human and divine.
 As a scribe he was overtly associated with the ibis because this bird was found on the banks of the Nile amongst papyrus plants: the wetland sedge once used to make paper.
 Thoth is the phoenetic rendition of the sound that an ibis makes—a short, sharp, tympanic rumble that resembled the ancient Egyptian word for God.
 Usually described as a silent bird, the ibis makes the sound “Thoth” during its regurgitative digestion.
 This sound Thoth flowed into Greek as Theos.

 Perhaps the story of Adam and Eve above is not about a primordial curse on mankind for eating the mythical fruit of knowledge but instead about the transformation of mankind from a primitive animal state into the first truly modern humans?
 Maybe this story is not about enteral sin but instead about the deepening of consciousness?
 Could it be that the story of Adam and Eve demonstrated how the human mind developed as a result of eating a psychedelic plant by the first two humans?
 Did this act result in self-awareness for the first time in a way that knew right from wrong?

-Of course the tree depicted above is the Acacia.
+Of course the tree depicted above is the acacia.
 This sacred plant produces DMT—the drug that induces altered states of consciousness.
 Thoth was the bird of truth that soared through the human psyche and gave it access to realms like the Akashic Records.
-We became moral for the first time and took our first, faltering steps into the light.
+We became moral for the first time and took our first, faltering steps into duality.

 “Thrice born” refers to the Mer-Ka-Ba and the sacred geometrical lines of force surrounding consciousness.
 This is best embodied by the Sphinx.